Oct 30, 2018

 Social media is one of the most important marketing tools of the digital age, so it’s vital that you have a solid Facebook outreach campaign in place to grow your followers and expand your audience.
 But knowing where to start isn't always easy, especially if you're like so many others and are self-taught in the art of social media.

 The good news is that there are lots of ways you can expand your reach on Facebook.
-Some ways include focusing on the right types of content, offering a wide variety of content, using your posts and comments to show the human side of your business, and using your Facebook page as a way to engage followers, build relationships, and expand your brand’s recognition to new audiences.
-Here are ten expert tips to get you started on expanding your reach on Facebook.
+Some ways include focusing on the right type of content, offering a wide variety of content, using your posts and comments to show the human side of your business, and using your Facebook page as a way to engage followers.
+You can also build relationships and expand your brand’s recognition to new audiences.

 Every time somebody shares your post, it exposes you to new people and new prospects, and this will bring in more likes and more followers.
 Just as importantly, the newer Facebook algorithms are also designed to reward marketers who produce engaging content, which will further increase your reach.